cicoyle/cicoyle.github.io/README.md

 ## Welcome to Cassandra Coyle's Website

-I am a Computer Science major at Texas State University- San Marcos.
+I am a Computer Science major at Texas State University - San Marcos.
 I am currently working on furthering my knowledge, and polishing my skills as a software developer.
 I am both excited and eager to refine my skills, and better understand how Computer Science is involved in our daily lives.

-Use this [link](https://github.com/cicoyle/txstatecs) to view my school repository as I continue to learn and improve upon my Computer Science skills.
+Use this [link](https://github.com/cicoyle) to view my repositories as I continue to learn and improve upon my Computer Science skills.

 Works well with [this collaborator](http://www.samcoyle.me).